-Holidays falling on a Saturday are normally observed on the preceding Friday.
+Holidays falling on a Saturday are usually observed on the preceding Friday.
 Holidays falling on a Sunday are normally observed on the following Monday.
 You will be notified at the beginning of each school year of the actual date these holidays are observed by the District.

 Typically, certificated staff have scheduled non-work days on holidays.
 Non-work days are unpaid days off from work.
-Typically, classified employees receive the above-mentioned holidays as paid days off from work.
-For CSEA employees, Independence Day is a paid holiday.
-For SEIU employees, Independence Day is not a paid holiday.
+Typically, classified employees receive the abovementioned holidays as paid days off from work.
 For questions about holidays, contact your supervisor or Human Resources and consult your collective bargaining agreement.